digint/btrbk/README.md

 Example: host-initiated backup on fileserver
 --------------------------------------------

-Lets say you have a fileserver at "myserver.mydomain.com" where you want to create backups of your laptop disk, the config would look like
+Let's say you have a fileserver at "myserver.mydomain.com" where you want to create backups of your laptop disk, the config would look like
 this: